Mt. Elizabeth and Racey Plantation

 The Mansion at Tuckahoe is currently operated by the Martin County Parks and Recreation Department.
 It is available to be privately rented for weddings, parties, fundraisers, birthday parties and more, during the week and on weekends.

-If you are interested in holding your event at The Mansion at Tuckahoe, please contact the Parks and Recreation Department at (772) 463-3201.
+If you are interested in holding your event at The Mansion at Tuckahoe, please contact Martin County Parks and Recreation at (772) 463-3201.

-Historic, docent-led tours of The Mansion at Tuckahoe run at 10 a.m. and 11 a.m. every first and third Wednesday of the month from October 2, 2024, through May 21, 2025.
-Tours are free.
-We ask our visitors to arrive 15 minutes ahead of their tour time.
+Historic, docent-led tours are held at 10 a.m. and 11 a.m. on the first and third Wednesday of each month from November 2025 through May 2026.
+Tours are free; please arrive 15 minutes early.
 Reservations are not required.

 For more information, please call the park office at (772) 463-3201.